moezguedri/minimum_app_babel/README.md

 }
 ```

-You may need restart VSCode in this stage to take in consideration the changes in launch.json
+You may need to restart VSCode in this stage to take in consideration the changes in launch.json

 ## Configure Default Build Task